 The plan shall be presented to the Board for approval by the December Board meeting.
 If revisions are needed, the District planning committee shall forward proposed revisions to the Superintendent.
 Revisions must reflect requirements of Every Student Succeeds Act of 2015 and KRS 158.649.
 All recommendations for revisions require approval by the Board.

-The Superintendent shall submit required assurances to the Kentucky Department of Education via e-mail no later than July 1 of each year.
+The Superintendent shall submit required assurances to the Kentucky Department of Education no later than July 1 of each year.

 Implementation

-The District shall maintain a copy of each plan for at least five (5) years and, consistent with the District’s planning cycle, post the current plan on the District’s web site.
+The District shall maintain a copy of each plan permanently and, consistent with the District’s planning cycle, post the current plan on the District’s web site.

 The plan shall serve as a resource for Board decision making.